Installomator/Installomator/MDM/README.md

 Here you can use scripts for Self Service (SS) or for Auto-install.
 There will be a difference in how many notifications will be used and maybe handling of blocking processes.

-`browser-security`: For an app like a web browser, you'll want the install performed right away, so there isn't a deferral option.
+`browser-security`: For an app like a web browser, you’ll want the install performed right away, so there isn’t a deferral option.
-`normal`: The user can defer the update.
+`normal`: The user can defer/skip the update.
-`service`: These are apps where we don't need to ask the user to allow the update.
+`service`: These are apps where we don’t need to ask the user to allow the update.
 Menu bar apps and utilities would fall under this category.

 ## “App-install SS with swiftDialog and dockutil”-folder